we-are-mono/docs/tutorials/linux-from-scratch.md

 $ cd ..
 ```

-This created a directory `_install` which holds almost everything we need for our final *initramfs*, but we're missing two things - an *init* script which kernel needs to run as the very first thing once it's done booting, and a couple of directories that it also expects, so let's make both:
+This created a directory `_install` which holds almost everything we need for our final *initramfs*, but we're missing two things - an *init* script which kernel needs to run as the very first thing once it's done booting, and a couple of directories that it also expects, so let's make both and also copy the whole `_install` directory over:

 ```
 $ mkdir initramfs
 $ mkdir -p initramfs/bin initramfs/sbin initramfs/etc initramfs/proc initramfs/sys initramfs/dev initramfs/usr/bin initramfs/usr/sbin
+$ cp -a busybox-1_36_0/_install/* ./initramfs
 $ cat > ./initramfs/init << EOF
 #!/bin/sh